sensu/sensu-docs/content/sensu-go/6.2/sensuctl/_index.md

 This starts the prompts for interactive sensuctl setup.
 When prompted, choose the authentication method you wish to use: username/password or OIDC.

-Upon successful authentication, Sensuctl stores the access and refresh tokens in a "cluster" configuration file under the current user's home directory.
+Upon successful authentication, sensuctl stores the access and refresh tokens in a "cluster" configuration file under the current user's home directory.
 For example, on Unix systems, sensuctl stores the tokens in `$HOME/.config/sensu/sensuctl/cluster`.

 ### Username/password authentication